metaisbeta/attributesniffer/README.md

 Attribute Sniffer
 ==================

 Attribute Sniffer is a tool that extracts code attribute metrics from C# source code.
-It derives from the [Annotation Sniffer](https://github.com/phillima/asniffer).
+It derives from the [Annotation Sniffer](https://github.com/metaisbeta/asniffer).

+It was published on tools section of [CBSoft 2019](https://sol.sbc.org.br/index.php/cbsoft_estendido/article/view/7664)

 ### How to use